masolimano/maneage/README.md

 run with no modification (as described in `README`) as a demonstration and customized for use in any project as fully described below.

-This file will continue with a discussion of why Make was chosen as the high-level language/framework for this research reproduction pipeline and how to master Make easily (and freely).
-The general architecture of the pipeline is then discussed to help you navigate the files and their contents and build your project into it easily.
-This file continues with a checklist of steps that are necessary to start customizing this pipeline for your particular research.
-Finally, we conclude with some tips and guidelines on how to manage or extend the pipeline as your research grows based on our experiences with it so far.
-As discussed above, in the appendix, a short introduction on the necessity of reproducible science is given.
+Below, we start with a discussion of why Make was chosen as the high-level language/framework for this research reproduction pipeline and how to learn and master Make easily (and freely).
+The general architecture and design of the pipeline is then discussed to help you navigate the files and their contents.
+This is followed by a checklist for the easy/fast customization of this pipeline to your exciting research.
+We conclude with some tips and guidelines on how to manage or extend the pipeline as your research grows based on our experiences with it so far.
+As discussed above, this file ends with a short introduction on the necessity of reproducible science in the appendix.

 Please don't forget to share your thoughts, suggestions and criticisms on this pipeline.
 Maintaining and designing this pipeline is itself a separate